MrSonOfaBit/devops-master-class/docker/docker_notes.md

 # Course Docker Notes

-- Docker is a software for isolating applications with container virtualization
-- Docker Container run by default inside a bridge network.
+Docker is a software for isolating applications with container virtualization.
+Docker Container run by default inside a bridge network.
 Every container has its own isolated IP address

 ## Docker Advantage